Tennis: Serena 'betrayed' as Sharapova feud fires up French Open

 Williams, the three-time French Open champion and 23-time major winner, has vented her anger at Sharapova's claims that she had wept after losing the 2004 Wimbledon title match.

-The 36-year-old American described references to her as "100 per cent hearsay" while other revelations in Sharapova's memoir, Unstoppable, she dismissed as "not necessarily true".
+The 36-year-old described references to her in Sharapova's memoir, 'Unstoppable', as "100 percent hearsay" while other revelations she dismissed as "not necessarily true".

 Williams is particularly angry as Sharapova's claims came just months after the American had hailed her for the manner in which she announced her failed drugs test at the 2016 Australian Open.